AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p>These are the steps required to handle your first PR.</p>

-### How to propose new features and changes for Appflowy
+### How to Propose New Features and Changes for Appflowy
 <p>Congratulations on completing your first PR!
 We're sure this is the first of many contributions from you!
 As Appflowy is Open Source in nature, it also means that anyone and everyone is free to make recommendations and changes that can help improve Appflowy.
 If you have any ideas on how to go about doing the same, you can propose them via GitHub Issues.
 Let us see how:</p>

 <b>Step 1:</b> Go to [Appflowy's repository](https://github.com/orgs/AppFlowy-IO/repositories) section on GitHub.
 Here you can see all of Appflowy's Open-Source repositories that can be contributed to.
 For the purposes of this article, we shall be looking at the main [Appflowy](https://github.com/AppFlowy-IO/AppFlowy) repository.